Dress Shoes for Overpronation

 • From Hushpuppies, we have a dress pump and an Oxford-style dress shoe for Overpronation.

-• They are both leather with a durable outsole.
+• They are both made of leather with a durable outsole.

 • The shoes feature a supportive insole and stable sole with cushioning where needed.